blocksds/sdk/docs/content/tutorial/basic/first_program/index.md

 examples themselves, and they show how to add music, graphics and data to a simple demo.

+There is a template that lets the programmer write the code for both CPUs of the NDS (`rom_combined`) and a template that uses the default ARM7 core that comes with Blocks DS and lets the programmer focus on the ARM9 core (`rom_arm9`).
+There are also two templates to create static libraries.
+Similarly, most examples only have ARM9 code, and some of them also have ARM7 code.

 The main difference between the templates and the examples is that the templates include a full build system (the Makefile), but the examples have a minimal Makefile that depends on some reference Makefiles installed with BlocksDS.
 The